UPDATE August 2019: Darko.Audio is a member of EISA.

 Darko.Audio does not charge show exhibitors for show coverage or any other coverage.

 How is Darko.Audio funded?

-Simple: by the banner advertising you see around you.
+This website is funded by the banner advertising you see around you.
 Advertising revenue pays for the time taken to conduct reviews by all manufacturers and not just advertisers themselves.
-Our videos are NOT sponsored content (i.e. funded by the review subject).
-They are also funded by the banner ad advertising found on this website.

 This income never influences editorial commentary contained therein.
 Readers believing the opposite to be true are advised to alight here.
 The point is this: banner ads serve double duty as promotional tools and as a statement of Darko.Audio’s financial interests.

 What about your YouTube videos?